 "Thane, get us in," said Jefferies.
 "Tanner take point."
 I moved up, and lit my torch against the metal of the barbed wire fence, slicing a large hole through it.
 Carefully pulling it away and setting it down in the muck, Tanner ducked through the opening, and the rest of us followed close behind, moving onto the path where the guard was slowly walking away from us.
 The trees had been cleared around the facility, and another guard was perched in a watchtower at the far corner ahead of us, looking out over the swamp with an AR-10.
 "Wait here, until he comes," said Jefferies, watching the guard on the walkway as we all took cover behind the structure.
 "Tanner, you take him out as soon as he's near.
 Keep it quiet."

 "Consider it done," said Tanner, the blur of him removing the knife from his belt shimmering upon the air.
-After a couple minutes of waiting, the footsteps of the guard drew closer to us, Tanner peaking out around the corner as the rest of us stayed hidden.
-As the guard stepped out in front of us, Tanner grabbed him and covered his mouth, sawing open his throat as he dragged him back behind the wall.
+After a couple minutes of waiting, the footsteps of the guard drew closer to us, Tanner peaking out around the corner while the rest of us remained hidden.
+When the guard stepped out in front of us, Tanner grabbed him and covered his mouth, sawing open his throat as he dragged him back behind the wall.
 Holding him still until he bled out, Tanner propped him up against the concrete, hidden from sight.

 "Move up," said Jefferies.
 Tanner took point, and we made our way across the open, concrete path, moving past the watchtower and around the corner, the front of the building glowing in the indigo light.
 The entrance was in sight, two guards posted out front, but they were both smoking and looking out into the swamp.
 "Move past them," said Jefferies.
 "Let's get inside."